Pi4J/pi4j-example-fatjar/README.md

 Once the build is complete and was successful, you can find the compiled FAT JAR `pi4j-example-fatjar.jar` in the `target` directory.
-You can build directly on your Raspberry Pi or if you are developing on a different computer, copy the file to your Raspberry Pi with (in this example the Pi has IP 192.168.0.252):
+You can build directly on your Raspberry Pi or if you are developing on a different computer, copy the file to your Raspberry Pi with (in this example the RPi has the IP address 192.168.0.252):

 ```
 scp target/pi4j-example-fatjar.jar pi@192.168.0.252://home/pi